 Sublimation is one technique monks use.
 Redirected sexual energy can be transformed into true power.
 Testosterone is one of the hormones that regulates our sex drive.
 Use it to build a stronger body, to pursue advanced studies, to grow the mind, to train the spirit.
 A monk redirects it to gain penetrative concentration in meditation.

 The dopaminergic system is associated with curiosity, motivation, and pleasure-seeking.
-People who express more of the traits associated with this system are curious, creative, and more likely to take risks.
+The neurotransmiter dopamine plays a key role in keeping love alive.
+Dopamine motivates us to seek out our partner.
+According to this model, people who express more of the traits associated with this system are curious, creative, and more likely to take risks.
 They tend to be more optimistic, energetic, spontaneous, mentally flexible, inquisitive, and generous.
 They tend to have little interest in rules, schedules, or controlling others.
-They tend to play the field and seek as much freedom and variety as possible until they are ready to settle down.

 People who express more of the traits associated with estrogen are skilled at handling people.
 They intuit what others are thinking and feeling.
 They artfully read facial expressions, postures, gestures, and tone of voice, so can be introspective and self-analytical.
 They take pleasure in delving into the strengths and weaknesses of relationships (Fisher, 2007).